phdru/m_librarian/docs/command_line.rst

     -i, --ignore-case     ignore case (default is to guess) -I, --case-sensitive  don't ignore case
-    -t, --search-type {exact,start,substring}
-        search type: exact match, substring at the start (this is the default), substring anywhere.
+    -t, --start           search type: substring at the start (this is the default)
+    -s, --substring       search type: substring anywhere
+    -f, --full            search type: match the full string

 Options ``-i/-I`` cannot be used together as they are the opposite.
 In case none of them are used the program guesses case-sensitivity by